top of page

 Oil spray

-Whipped yogurt (optional)
+Whipped yoghurt (optional)

-Pre-heat the oven on broil mode.
+Preheat the oven to broil mode.

 Using a sharp knife, cut a slit in each okra from the stem to almost the tip.
-The slit should not be through the okra, but deep enough to create a small pocket.
+The slit should not be through the okra but deep enough to create a small pocket.

 Using a knife, I find that it is the best tool, but you may use any utensil of choice, fill the spice mix into the slit okra.
 This can get a bit tedious, but it is not very tough once you get the hang of it.